Charitable Donation Value Calculator: 2026 Fair Market Values

 What the database covers

-For vehicles, stock, digital assets, and art?
+For whole vehicles, stock, digital assets, and art?
 Valuation works differently.
-Those types have their own IRS rules and methods.
+Those types have their own IRS rules and methods, and the item guide doesn't cover them.
 See our understanding FMV guide for a breakdown by donation type.

 When you need more than a calculator, even Charity Record's!

 For noncash donations under $250, Publication 526 generally requires a receipt from the charity (name/address, date/location, and item description).
-If a receipt is impractical to obtain – for example, an unattended drop box – keep your own reliable written records with those details, and how you determined value.
+If a receipt is impractical to obtain – for example, you donate to an unattended drop box – keep your own reliable written records with those details, along with how you determined value.

 Above $250, the requirements get more specific.
 The IRS has thresholds that trigger additional documentation:

-- $250+ (single donation): You need a written acknowledgment from the charity.
+- $250 or more (single donation): You need a written acknowledgment from the charity.
 See receipt requirements.

-- $5,000+ (per item or group of similar items): You will usually need a qualified appraisal and Form 8283 Section B, with exceptions (including publicly traded securities).
+- Over $5,000 (per item or group of similar items): You will usually need a qualified appraisal and Form 8283 Section B, with exceptions including publicly traded securities.

 If you're donating valuable or unusual items, a value estimate isn't enough.
 Consult IRS Publication 561 and a tax professional.